-- Have been enrolled for three consecutive years and graduate from Henry Foss High School; Lincoln High School; Mount Tahoma High School; Tacoma School of the Arts (SOTA); Science and Math Institute (SAMI); School of Industrial Design, Engineering, and Art (IDEA); Stadium High School; or Wilson High School.
+- Have been enrolled for three consecutive years and graduate from Henry Foss High School; Lincoln High School; Mount Tahoma High School; Tacoma School of the Arts (SOTA); Science and Math Institute (SAMI); School of Industrial Design, Engineering, and Art (IDEA); Stadium High School; or Silas High School.

 - Be a U.S. citizen, permanent resident, or qualify under the REAL Hope Act (SB 6523).

 - File the Free Application for Federal Student Aid (FAFSA) or, if applying under the REAL Hope Act (SB 6523), the Washington Application for State Financial Aid (WASFA) in order to demonstrate financial need.

 Transfer college students and home-schooled students are not eligible for the Tacoma Public Schools Commitment, but are invited to apply to Puget Sound and will be considered for other financial aid awards.

 Admitted students who receive the TPS Commitment are expected to enroll for the term in which they apply; students who defer enrollment will be ineligible for the TPS Commitment.

 Financial aid eligibility, or demonstrated financial need, is determined by subtracting Expected Family Contribution (EFC) from University of Puget Sound’s cost of attendance.
 The EFC is calculated from the information reported on the FAFSA.
 The formula by which EFC is derived considers such things as income, certain assets, family size, and number of children in college, among other factors.
 The EFC is a measure of a family's ability to pay for college and is an index that all colleges use to determine the amount of need-based financial aid for which a student is eligible.
 The EFC is what University of Puget Sound expects the family to pay toward a student's education in a given year.